Is the U.S. State Department using the CCP propaganda model to fund Chinese-language media on our shores?

 Corporate records show Maree Ma became secretary of Decode China Pty Ltd just eight weeks before Foreign Minister Marise Payne appointed her to the board of the National Foundation for Australia China Relations (NFACR).
 A former director of Decode China Pty Ltd is listed as Wai Ling Yeung, it has been reported that she is the same Wai Ling Yeung who sits on the board NFACR.
 Despite a number of requests, both Minister Payne’s office and the Department of Foreign Affairs and Trade declined to comment of outside directorships of its advisory board members.

-Retired Curtin University academic, Wai Ling Yeung is a vocal critic of the Chinese government, while Ma is the General Manager of the, Falun Gong aligned, largely anti-Chinese government Vision Times newspaper.
+Retired Curtin University academic, Wai Ling Yeung is a vocal critic of the Chinese government and operated a Twitter account which she had used to attack numerous individuals who promoted Australia’s engagement with China.
+Ma is the General Manager of the, Falun Gong aligned, largely anti-Chinese government Vision Times newspaper.
 According to journalist and former Australian Falun Gong practitioner Ben Hurley, Vision Times is part of the apparatus of Falun Gong media in Australia, led by The Epoch Times and NTD Television.

 Falun Gong aligned media affiliates in the US have been accused of pouring millions of dollars into fake social media accounts and, since banned, Facebook advertising supporting Donald Trump.
 A recent investigation by the ABC’s Foreign Correspondent and Background Briefing programs estimates more than US$11.5 million has been spent promoting Trump.